Abnormal Electrocardiogram Findings in Athletes

 A combination of tests is needed to diagnose ARVC including echocardiography, cardiac MRI, Holter monitoring, exercise EKG test, and signal averaged EKG.

-Inferior T wave inversion
+T wave inversion in inferior leads

 The significance of T wave inversion confined to the inferior leads is unknown.